Shut Up and Dance (Black Mirror): Reception

-The twist ending in which Kenny is revealed to be a paedophile received a mixed reaction from critics.
-Handlen opined that it is "not quite powerful enough to make up for everything that came before it", with Framke agreeing that it "doesn't hit that hard".
+The twist ending in which Kenny is revealed to be a pedophile received a mixed reaction from critics.
+Handlen opined that it is "not quite powerful enough to make up for everything that came before it," with Framke agreeing that it "doesn't hit that hard."
 Fitz-Gerald said that "I half hate it, half love it."
-Mullane called it "a huge gut-punch", but criticised that "it also removes any anchor for investment in any of these characters".
-Dzieza commented that it demonstrated that "the episode is more interested in turning gadgets into weapons of maximum humiliation than in saying anything more interesting about how digital humiliation works".
-However, Mullane opined that the episode's ending "perfectly captures the bleak mood of the piece and the inescapable claustrophobia of these people's situations".
+Mullane called it "a huge gut-punch," but criticised that "it also removes any anchor for investment in any of these characters."
+Dzieza commented that it demonstrated that "the episode is more interested in turning gadgets into weapons of maximum humiliation than in saying anything more interesting about how digital humiliation works."
+However, Mullane opined that the episode's ending "perfectly captures the bleak mood of the piece and the inescapable claustrophobia of these people's situations."

 Director James Watkins was praised by Mullane and Collin for creating tension, with Collin writing that Watkins "keeps his camera on its feet and hungry" during moments of tension and Kenny's chase sequences.
 However, the episode was criticised as too long by Framke and Chitwood, with Framke attributing this to the programme's move to Netflix.

 Black Mirror episode rankings

-"Shut Up and Dance" appeared on many critics' rankings of the 23 instalments in the Black Mirror series, from best to worst.
+"Shut Up and Dance" appeared on many critics' rankings of the 23 installments in the Black Mirror series, from best to worst.